GingerKiwi/2025-ASTRO-BLOG/src/content/blog/2025/09-05-deaf-awareness-month-part2.md

 ______
-<h3 id="natasha-wilcock">Dr. Natasha Wilcock, Deaf NSH Doctor and Business Woman</h3>
+<h3 id="natasha-wilcock">Dr. Natasha Wilcock, Deaf NHS Doctor and Business Woman</h3>

 Natasha Wilcock is a Deaf doctor with the National Health Service (NHS) in the UK.
 In her 2024 TedXNHS talk Natasha voices while a British Sign Language (BSL) interpreter signs.
 BSL is a distinct language from American Sign Language (ASL).
 To tackle the issues that Deaf patients and Deaf staff face, Natasha founded [IDA](https://www.ida-training.com/about-us) to offer education and training led by Deaf healthcare professionals